theKashey/react-focus-lock/README.md

 And this is most comprehensive focus lock/trap ever built.

 # Features
- - no keyboard control, everything is done watching a __focus behavior__, not emulating tabs.
+ - no keyboard control, everything is done watching a __focus behavior__, not emulating it.
 Thus works always and everywhere.
  - React __Portals__ support.
 Even if some data is in outerspace - it is [still in lock](https://github.com/theKashey/react-focus-lock/issues/19).
  - _Scattered_ locks, or focus lock groups - you can setup different isolated locks, and _tab_ from one to another.
  - Controllable isolation level.